neoforged/Documentation/versioned_docs/version-1.21.5/concepts/events.md

 ### `@EventBusSubscriber`

 We can go one step further and also annotate the event handler class with `@EventBusSubscriber`.
 This annotation is discovered automatically by NeoForge, allowing you to remove all event-related code from the mod constructor.
-In essence, it is equivalent to calling `NeoForge.EVENT_BUS.register(EventHandler.class)` and `modBus.register(EventHandler.class)` at the end of the mod constructor.
+In essence, it is equivalent to calling `NeoForge.EVENT_BUS.register(EventHandler.class)` at the end of the mod constructor.
 This means that all handlers must be static, too.

 While not required, it is highly recommended to specify the `modid` parameter in the annotation, in order to make debugging easier (especially when it comes to mod conflicts).